-18) How many hours of professional development did you complete in the previous calendar year? (count each full day as 8 hours)
+18) How many hours of professional development did you complete in the previous calendar year?
+(8 hours = a full day)

 Minimum = 0, Maximum = 100, Average = 4.3 Number with no Professional Development = 34

 The relatively small average indicates that professional development for laboratory technicians is not a priority for schools.
 This is worrying given the high level of danger associated with the profession in relation to other members of the academic sector, and the high level of regulation associated with the risks involved in the profession.